junxit/us-congress-bills-113/bill.md

 - **(2)** *Appropriate congressional committees* The term appropriate congressional committees means—
   - **(A)** the Committee on Foreign Relations and the Committee on Banking, Housing, and Urban Affairs of the Senate; and
   - **(B)** the Committee on Foreign Affairs and the Committee on Financial Services of the House of Representatives.
-- **(3)** *Control* The term control means—
-  - **(A)** in the case of a corporation, to hold at least 50 percent (by vote or value) of the capital structure of the corporation; or
-  - **(B)** in the case of any other entity, to hold interests representing at least 50 percent of the capital structure of the entity.
-- **(4)** *Defense article; defense service; training* The terms defense article, defense service, and training have the meanings given those terms in section 47 of the Arms Export Control Act (22 U.S.C.
+- **(3)** *Defense article; defense service; training* The terms defense article, defense service, and training have the meanings given those terms in section 47 of the Arms Export Control Act (22 U.S.C.
 2794).
-- **(5)** *Financial institution* The term financial institution means a financial institution specified in subparagraph (A), (B), (C), (D), (E), (F), (G), (H), (I), (J), (M), or (Y) of section 5312(a)(2) of title 31, United States Code.
+- **(4)** *Financial institution* The term financial institution means a financial institution specified in subparagraph (A), (B), (C), (D), (E), (F), (G), (H), (I), (J), (M), or (Y) of section 5312(a)(2) of title 31, United States Code.
-- **(6)** *Foreign financial institution* The term foreign financial institution has the meaning given that term in section 561.308 of title 31, Code of Federal Regulations (or any corresponding similar regulation or ruling).
+- **(5)** *Foreign financial institution* The term foreign financial institution has the meaning given that term in section 561.308 of title 31, Code of Federal Regulations (or any corresponding similar regulation or ruling).
+- **(6)** *Foreign person* The term foreign person means any individual or entity that is not a United States citizen, a permanent resident alien, or an entity organized under the laws of the United States or any jurisdiction within the United States.
 - **(7)** *Knowingly* The term knowingly, with respect to conduct, a circumstance, or a result, means that a person has actual knowledge, or should have known, of the conduct, the circumstance, or the result.
-- **(8)** *National* The term national has the meaning given that term in section 101(a) of the Immigration and Nationality Act (8 U.S.C.
-1101(a)).
-- **(9)** *Person* The term person means—
-  - **(A)** an individual;
-  - **(B)** a corporation, business association, partnership, society, trust, any other nongovernmental entity, organization, or group, or any governmental entity operating as a business enterprise; or
-  - **(C)** any successor to any entity described in subparagraph (B).
-- **(10)** *Russian person* The term Russian person means—
+- **(8)** *Russian person* The term Russian person means—
   - **(A)** an individual who is a citizen or national of the Russian Federation; or
   - **(B)** an entity organized under the laws of the Russian Federation.
-- **(11)** *Special Russian crude oil project* The term special Russian crude oil project means a project intended to extract crude oil from—
+- **(9)** *Special Russian crude oil project* The term special Russian crude oil project means a project intended to extract crude oil from—
   - **(A)** the exclusive economic zone of the Russian Federation in waters more than 500 feet deep;
   - **(B)** Russian Arctic offshore locations; or
   - **(C)** shale formations located in the Russian Federation.
-- **(12)** *United states person* The term United States person means—
-  - **(A)** a United States citizen or an alien lawfully admitted for permanent residence to the United States; or
-  - **(B)** an entity organized under the laws of the United States or of any jurisdiction within the United States, including a foreign branch of such an entity.

 ## § 3.
 Statement of policy regarding Ukraine

-It is the policy of the United States to further assist the Government of Ukraine in restoring its sovereignty and territorial integrity to deter the Government of the Russian Federation from further destabilizing and invading Ukraine and other independent countries in Eastern Europe and Central Asia.
+It is the policy of the United States to further assist the Government of Ukraine in restoring its sovereignty and territorial integrity to deter the Government of the Russian Federation from further destabilizing and invading Ukraine and other independent countries in Central and Eastern Europe, the Caucasus, and Central Asia.
 That policy shall be carried into effect, among other things, through a comprehensive effort, in coordination with allies and partners of the United States where appropriate, that includes economic sanctions, diplomacy, assistance for the people of Ukraine, and the provision of military capabilities to the Government of Ukraine that will enhance the ability of that Government to defend itself and to restore its sovereignty and territorial integrity in the face of unlawful actions by the Government of the Russian Federation.

 ## § 4.
 Sanctions relating to the defense and energy sectors of the Russian Federation

 - **(a)** *Sanctions relating to the defense sector*
   - **(1)** *Rosoboronexport* Except as provided in subsection (d), not later than 30 days after the date of the enactment of this Act, the President shall impose 3 or more of the sanctions described in subsection (c) with respect to Rosoboronexport.
-  - **(2)** *Russian producers, transferors, or brokers of defense articles* Except as provided in subsection (d), not later than 45 days after the date of the enactment of this Act, the President shall impose 3 or more of the sanctions described in subsection (c) with respect to a person the President determines—
+  - **(2)** *Russian producers, transferors, or brokers of defense articles* Except as provided in subsection (d), on and after the date that is 45 days after the date of the enactment of this Act, the President shall impose 3 or more of the sanctions described in subsection (c) with respect to a foreign person the President determines—
     - **(A)** is an entity—
-      - **(i)** owned by the Government of the Russian Federation or controlled by nationals of the Russian Federation; and
+      - **(i)** owned or controlled by the Government of the Russian Federation or owned or controlled by nationals of the Russian Federation; and
       - **(ii)** that—
-        - **(I)** manufactures or sells defense articles transferred into Syria or into the territory of a specified country without the consent of the internationally recognized government of that country;
+        - **(I)** knowingly manufactures or sells defense articles transferred into Syria or into the territory of a specified country without the consent of the internationally recognized government of that country;
         - **(II)** transfers defense articles into Syria or into the territory of a specified country without the consent of the internationally recognized government of that country; or
         - **(III)** brokers or otherwise assists in the transfer of defense articles into Syria or into the territory of a specified country without the consent of the internationally recognized government of that country; or
     - **(B)** knowingly, on or after the date of the enactment of this Act, assists, sponsors, or provides financial, material, or technological support for, or goods or services to or in support of, an entity described in subparagraph (A) with respect to an activity described in clause (ii) of that subparagraph.